Queensland National Bank, Rockhampton: Heritage listing

 The former Queensland National Bank was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Queensland National Bank building erected in 1880, forms part of the historic Quay Street precinct which is distinguished by its late 19th-century commercial buildings.
 The Quay Street precinct stands as a legacy to the rise of the Port of Rockhampton which served the vast area of central Queensland from 1858.
 The port was influential in establishing Rockhampton as the premier commercial city of central Queensland and the river wharves fostered the substantial commercial development along Quay Street, enabling it to become the principal business district of the city.
 The solidity of the buildings were a symbol of Rockhampton's wealth and reflected the confidence with which the community and developers viewed Rockhampton's future.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former Queensland National Bank is an outstanding example of 19th-century colonial bank architecture.
 It demonstrates the principal characteristics of a substantial commercial building in the Classical Revival style, distinguished by the quality of its detailing and materials.

 The place is important because of its aesthetic significance.

 The former bank building contributes significantly to the 19th-century quayside of Quay Street being one the grandest and most prominently positioned buildings in the street.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The former bank building has special association for the people of Rockhampton through its significant aesthetic and historic contribution to Quay Street, which for many is the symbol of Rockhampton and is very closely associated with the image of the city.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-Designed by FDG Stanley, the building is one of his finest works which bears testament to the prominence of Stanley's work in Queensland.
+Designed by FDG Stanley, the building bears testament to the prominence of Stanley's work in Queensland.